AlphaLISA and AlphaScreen No-wash Assays

 Q. How light sensitive are Alpha assays?

 A. Streptavidin-coated Alpha Donor beads are somewhat light sensitive.
 AlphaLISA Acceptor beads are not light-sensitive.
 Direct sunlight and intense artificial light can activate Donor beads, releasing singlet oxygen that can react with streptavidin bound to the Donor-bead and decrease its efficiency.
 Inadvertent exposure to excess light levels can reduce signal strength but Im most cases the assay will still give good results.
 Ideally, steps involving Donor beads should be done under subdued laboratory light levels of less than 100 Lux (see table below).
-Alternatively, green filters (Roscolux filters 389 from Rosco, or the equivalent) can be applied to light fixtures.
+Alternatively, green filters (LEE 090 filters (preferred) or Roscolux filters #389 from Rosco) can be applied to light fixtures.
 Incubations of Alpha assays should be performed in the dark, with the microplate covered by our black TopSeal (Cat.
 No. 6050173), a second opaque microplate or lid, or sheet of foil.

 What does 100 lux look like?